CoRRECT: A Deep Unfolding Framework for Motion-Corrected Quantitative R2* Mapping: Proposed Method

 CoRRECT is based on the \emph{multi-Gradient-Recalled Echo (mGRE)} sequences for $R_2^\ast$ mapping. mGRE is a wiedely-used sequence for producing quantitative maps related to biological tissue microstructure in health and disease~\cite{Hernando.etal2012, Zhao.etal2016,Ulrich.Yablonskiy2016, Zhao.etal2017a, Wen.etal2018a, xiang2020quantitative, Kothapalli.etal2021, Roberts.etal2021}.
 For $R_2^\ast$ mapping, each reconstructed mGRE voxel can be interpreted using the following \emph{biophysical model}~\cite{Yablonskiy1998}

-where $t$ denotes the gradient echo time, $X_0 = x(0)$ is the signal intensity at $t = 0$, and $\omega$ is a local frequency of the MRI signal.
-The complex valued function $F(t)$ in~\eqref{Eq:Model} models the effect of macroscopic magnetic field inhomogeneities on the mGRE signal.
+where $t$ denotes the gradient echo time, $X_0 = x(0)$ is the signal intensity at $t = 0$, and $\omega$ is a local frequency of the MRI signal. \sub{Note that Eq.~\eqref{Eq:Model} is a voxel-based model, where $x(t)$ represents a single voxel from the unknown $N$-echo mGRE image $\xbm$ in Eq.~\eqref{equ:imaging}, evaluated at a specific echo time $t$.} The complex valued function $F(t)$ in Eq.~\eqref{Eq:Model} models the effect of macroscopic magnetic field inhomogeneities on the mGRE signal.
 The failure to account for such inhomogeneities is known to bias and corrupt the recovered $R_2^\ast$ maps.
 The function $F(t)$ is traditionally computed using the \emph{voxel spread function (VSF)} approach~\cite{Yablonskiy.etal2013}, based on evaluating the effects of macroscopic magnetic field inhomogeneities (background gradients) on formation of the complex-valued mGRE signal.
-The $R_2^\ast$ maps, $\omega$ maps, and $X_0$ can be jointly estimated from 3D mGRE data acquired at different echo times $t$ by fitting~\eqref{Eq:Model} with pre-calculated $F(t)$ on a voxel-by-voxel basis using \emph{non-linear least squares (NLLS)}~\cite{Yablonskiy.etal2013}.
+The $R_2^\ast$ maps, $\omega$ maps, and $X_0$ can be jointly estimated from 3D mGRE data acquired at different echo times $t$ by fitting Eq.~\eqref{Eq:Model} with pre-calculated $F(t)$ on a voxel-by-voxel basis using \emph{non-linear least squares (NLLS)}~\cite{Yablonskiy.etal2013}.
 However, NLLS fitting is time-consuming and sensitive to the artifacts in MRI images.
-In this work, we use CoRRECT to enable the learning-based high-quality mGRE reconstruction and $R_2^\ast$ estimation directly from the artifact-corrupted k-space measurements.
+In this work, we use CoRRECT to enable the learning-based high-quality mGRE reconstruction and $R_2^\ast$ estimation directly from the artifact-corrupted k-space measurements. \sub{For simplicity, we refer to Eq.~\eqref{Eq:Model} as the biophysical model $\Bcal$ in the following discussion.}